jlbradley1844/jlbradley1844.github.io/_posts/2022-09-08-sick-societies.md

 * The persistence of racial prejudice and tribal preferentialism;
 * The unreflective adulation and emulation of the weathy, as the "deserving winners" of a meritocracy;

-As for the more religiously-minded, since I'm making the list, I'm going to disregard those believers who feel cultural reform can best be found in outworn, discarded creeds of nationalism, racialism or leadership by a religious order.
+As for the more religiously-minded, since I'm making the list, I'll use my editorial discretion to disregard the objections of religious believers who feel cultural reform can best be found in outworn, discarded creeds of nationalism, racialism or leadership by a religious order.
 That still leaves many valid concerns of the large number of thoughtful religious believers, who believes society suffers from a different set of problems threatening its survival:

+* The exclusion of spiritual concerns from discussions of public life, and emptiness of public enterntainment and discourse;
 * A crass libertarian materialism that seeks to label any moneymaking venture as inherently worthy, no matter what undesireable side-effects may result.
 * The elevation of paid work to the central concern of life, and a "hustle culture" that gorifies a committment to paid work at the expense of domestic life and public life;
-* The exclusion of spiritual concerns from discussions of public life, and emptiness of public enterntainment and discourse;
 * An excessively individualism that cultivate a culture of shameless self-aggrandizement;
 * The "perpetual adolescence" cultivated in young adults and the postponement of mature relationships until their final childbearing years (note: men have biological clocks too);